 In terms of format, the job description should first name the job, using the title which accurately summarises duties assigned.
 While naming a job, it is always better to consider the job family.
 To illustrate, instead of naming a HR job as HR Manager, if the term 'Knowledge Manager' is used, it may give a contemporary or trendy job title but for the others (including members within the organisation) it may be a misnomer.
 Secondly, job description should then document in a single form (frequently with short sentences or phrases) a list of duties assigned.
 What is to be included, while listing the job duties and how those are to be written will depend on the level of the position and the purpose to be served by the description.
 For the top management level, a job description may be the description of business goals and objectives.
 While, at the operational level, job descriptions may be limited to listing of specific duties performed, equipment used, and procedures followed.
-The broader the use of the job description information and the higher the functional level, the longer the job description.
+The broader the use of the job description.
 Therefore for operational positions, job description may be about one page, while for higher management, it may run through pages.